real estate questions

 An agent does not charge homebuyers any commissions or fees to purchase a property.
 Here’s why:

-Two real estate agents are involved in most home transactions: one for the seller and another for the buyer.
+Most home transactions involve two real estate agents: one for the seller and another for the buyer.

 Sellers pay listing brokers to represent them and promote the property.
 Advertising costs, such as radio spots, magazine ads, television, and internet advertising, are examples of this.
 The home will also be added to the local multiple listing service (MLS), allowing other agents in the area (and across the country) to search for and purchase.